 An A level in Biology allows a student to progress to a range of degrees in higher education.
-It also gives access to various careers in medicine, dentistry, veterinary sciences, physiotherapy, nursing and biochemical subjects etc.
+It also gives access to various careers in medicine, dentistry, veterinary sciences, physiotherapy, nursing, biochemistry, zoology, marine biology, environmental sciences etc.

 Business Studies